elmiko/elmiko.github.io/_posts/2014-06-03-summit-atlanta-2014-review-part2.markdown

 uses OpenStack as a blackbox deployment platform allowing administrators to manage, scale, ensure high-availability, incorporate multi-tenancy, and efficiently distribute resources for their databases.
-Like other OpenStack projects it provides a command line interface and a REST API for manipulating it's operations.
+Like other OpenStack projects it provides a command line interface and a ReST API for manipulating it's operations.

 Having done some database operations work I can only imagine how useful it